AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 const { EleventyPluginCodeDemo } = require('eleventy-plugin-code-demo');

 eleventyConfig.addPlugin(EleventyPluginCodeDemo, {
+  // Use any shortcode name you want
+  name: 'shortcodeName',
   // Render whatever content you want to go in the <head>
   renderHead: ({ css }) => `<style>${css}</style>`,
   // Render whatever content you want to go in the <body>